raspberrypilearning/ultrasonic-theremin/worksheet.md

-# The Raspberry Pi, Ultrasonic Theremin
+# The Raspberry Pi ultrasonic theremin

-In this resource, you are going to make your very own theremin using an Ultrasonic distance sensor and a little bit of Python and Sonic Pi code.
+In this resource, you are going to make your very own theremin using an ultrasonic distance sensor and a little bit of Python and Sonic Pi code.

 ![theremin](https://upload.wikimedia.org/wikipedia/commons/c/c5/Lydia_kavina.jpg)
 	<a href="https://en.wikipedia.org/wiki/User:G2pavlov" class="extiw" title="en:User:G2pavlov">G2pavlov</a> at the <a href="https://en.wikipedia.org/wiki/" class="extiw" title="w:">English language Wikipedia</a> [<a href="http://www.gnu.org/copyleft/fdl.html">GFDL</a> or <a href="http://creativecommons.org/licenses/by-sa/3.0/">CC-BY-SA-3.0</a>], <a href="https://commons.wikimedia.org/wiki/File%3ALydia_kavina.jpg">via Wikimedia Commons</a>

-A [theremin](https://en.wikipedia.org/wiki/Theremin) is a unique musical instrument, in that it produces sound without the performer touching it.
+A [theremin](https://en.wikipedia.org/wiki/Theremin) is a unique musical instrument, in that it produces sound without being touched by the performer.
 The circuitry for a theremin is fairly complicated, but you can fake it by using ultrasonic distance sensors.

 ## Setting up the circuitry.

-An ultrasonic distance sensor is a device that sends out ultrasonic sound and measures the time for it to reflect of nearby objects and be reflected back.
-They can measure distances fairly accurately up to about a meter.
+An ultrasonic distance sensor is a device that sends out pulses of ultrasonic sound, and measures the time they take to bounce off nearby objects and be reflected back.
+They can measure distances fairly accurately, up to about a meter.

 ![ultrasonic](images/Ultrasonic_Distance_Sensor.png)

-An ultrasonic distance sensor has 4 pins.
+An ultrasonic distance sensor has four pins.
 They are called *Ground* (`Gnd`), *Trigger* (`Trig`), *Echo* (`Echo`) and *Power* (`Vcc`).

 To use an ultrasonic distance sensor you need to connect the `Gnd` pin to the ground pin on the Raspberry Pi, the `Trig` pin to a GPIO pin on the Raspberry Pi and the `Vcc` pin to the 5V pin on the Raspberry Pi.

 The `Echo` pin is a little more complicated.
-It needs connecting through a 330 ohm resistor to a GPIO pin on the Raspberry Pi, and that same pin needs to be grounded through a 470 ohm resistor.
+It needs to be connected through a 330 ohm resistor to a GPIO pin on the Raspberry Pi, and that pin needs to be grounded through a 470 ohm resistor.

-The diagram below is one arrangement you can use to set this up.
+The diagram below shows one arrangement you can use to set this up.

 ![circuit](images/circuit.png)

 ## Detecting distance.

-Thanks to the abstractions in the gpiozero module, you can very easily detect the distance an object is away from the distance sensor.
-If you've wired up the sensor as shown in the diagram, then your echo pin is 17 and your trigger pin is 4.
+Thanks to the abstractions in the GPIO Zero module, you can very easily detect how far away an object is from the distance sensor.
+If you've wired up the sensor as shown in the diagram, then your echo pin is **17** and your trigger pin is **4**.

 1. Click on `Menu` > `Programming` > `Python 3 (IDLE)`, to open up a new Python shell.
 1. In the *shell* click on `New` > `New File` to create a new Python file.